shahar9991/part1-progect1/README.md

 ### The Refactors We Did
 + We implemented the command design pattern.
+We created an interface called IExecutable which has a function "execute" and two classes that implement it: AddURL and IsBlacklisted. these two classes have a bloom filter as a member, and this bloom filter object stores the data structure of the filter and the hash functions.

 + We implemented the SOLID principles.